tjm253/tjm253.github.io/_posts/2022-09-15-IEEE-Club-Project.md

 ## Overview and Purpose

 IEEE Club combines the efforts of engineering students from multiple disciplines to build a function machine.
-The machine to be developed is in the planning phase and to be completed in the spring of 2023.
+The project will include designing and constructing a machine for either an IEEE competition or challenge.

 ## Role

-Officer.
-Elected and assigned to collaborate with other team members and leaders.
+Officer - elected and assigned to collaborate and lead with other elected representatives to serve the club and its members.
+The club has more than 100 members.

 ## Status

 Planning phase to invite more students to join and to begin project planning, goals, and collaborative social structures.
+Creating incentives to create an inviting and collaborative and voluntary environment.